 DOR began enforcing Indiana’s economic nexus law on October 1, 2018.
 Sellers that do not have physical presence in Indiana are not responsible for collecting and remitting tax on sales prior to that date.
 However, purchasers still have a use tax obligation on all such sales including those prior to October 1st.

 If you have already met the economic nexus threshold as of October 1, 2018, or you met it at any point during calendar year 2017, you must immediately begin collecting and remitting sales tax on sales into Indiana.
 If you have not yet met the threshold, you will be required to collect and remit sales tax immediately upon reaching the threshold.

 - How do I register?

-The easiest way to register for multiple states, including Indiana, is through the Streamlined Sales Tax Registration System at www.sstregister.org.
-To register directly with Indiana only, visit the INBiz portal.
-Note that a remote seller will generally not be required to register with the Indiana Secretary of State.
-Please refer to the information on the INBiz portal and the Indiana Secretary of State’s website for more information.
+Note: A remote seller will generally not be required to register with the Indiana Secretary of State.
+Refer to the information on the INBiz portal and the Indiana Secretary of State’s website for more information.